How to Group by Week in an Excel Pivot Table? – 3 Methods

 Insert a Helper Column to Group Pivot Table by Week

-• Now to create a pivot table including the new helping column select any cell from the data range.
-In this example, we are selecting cell D4.
+• To create a pivot table, select any cell from the data range.
+Here, D4.

 Insert a Helper Column to Group Pivot Table by Week

-• Check the option New Worksheet and press OK.
+• In the dialog box, check New Worksheet and click OK.

-• Now set the parameters for the pivot table shown in the image below.
-Drag the Week option and drop it in the first place of the section Rows.
+• Drag Week and drop it in the first place of the section Rows.

-• Then, drag the Date option and drop it in the second place of the section Rows.
+• Drag Date and drop it in the second place of the section Rows.

-• After that, drag the Sales Amount option and drop it in the Values section.
+• Drag Sales Amount and drop it in the Values section.

 Read More: How to Group by Week and Month in Excel Pivot Table

-How to Ungroup Week Data in Pivot Table?
+How to Ungroup Week Data in a Pivot Table?

 Use Right-Click Option

-• In the beginning, select any cell in the pivot table.
+• Select any cell in the pivot table.

 Use Right-Click Option

-• Firstly, select any cell from the data range.
+• Select any cell from the data range.

 With PivotTable Analyze Tab